CultivateHQ/cultivateHQ.com/source/posts/2015-10-20-phoenix-elm-6.md

     The `updateSeat` function is defined in the `let` block.
 The `let` block enables us to define functions that can be used within the local scope.
 The `updateSeat` function checks to see if the seat passed into it `seatFromModel` has a seatNo that matches the seatNo of the `seatToToggle` passed into the Msg.
 If it matches, the function returns a new seat record with the occupied boolean flipped to the opposite value.
 If it doesn't match it just returns a new seat record with the same values as the existing `seatFromModel`.

     Phew!
-The upshot of this is that, when the `update` function is called with the Toggle Msg and a seat, it will return a new List with the given seat's occupied boolean flipped.
+The upshot of this is that, when the `update` function is called with the Toggle message and a seat, it will return a new List with the given seat's occupied boolean flipped.

 ## Introducing Html.App

 We now have our `update` function, but we're not using it anywhere.
 We could at this point start looking at Elm Signals and Mailboxes, at folding and mapping and merging, but let's not.
 Elm handily provides a wrapper around all of the necessary wiring required to have Msgs routed around our application into the Update.
 This wrapper is called Html.App.

-1. Let's import it in our *web/elm/SeatSaver.elm* file.
+1. Let's import it into our *web/elm/SeatSaver.elm* file.

     ```haskell
     import Html.App as Html
     ```

     The `as Html` part allows us to create an alias so that calls to Html.App.<function> can be done as Html.<function>.
-Don't worry, this doesn't overwrite any existing Html module functions are there are no name clashes between these two modules.
+Don't worry, this doesn't overwrite any existing Html module functions and there are no name clashes between these two modules.
 This is the idiomatic way to import the `Html.App` module.

 2. We need to change our `main` function to use the `beginnerProgram` function from the Html.App module.
 This takes as an argument a record with our init, update and view functions, does all the necessary wiring under the covers and returns `Program Never` values.